openstack/kuryr-kubernetes/doc/source/installation/devstack/ovn_support.rst

-Note that due to OVN compiling OVS from source at /usr/local/var/run/openvswitch we need to state at the local.conf that the path is different from the default one (i.e., /var/run/openvswtich).
+Note that due to OVN compiling OVS from source at /usr/local/var/run/openvswitch we need to state at the local.conf that the path is different from the default one (i.e., /var/run/openvswitch).

-Optionally, the ports pool funcionality can be enabled by following:
+Optionally, the ports pool functionality can be enabled by following:
 :doc:`./ports-pool`

 5. Run DevStack.